ARMmbed/uvisor/docs/api/QUICKSTART.md

 > **Note**: If the fault debug screen does not show the name of the peripheral, you need to look it up in the target device reference manual.

-For readability, do not use the hard-coded addresses of your peripherals, but rather use the symbols provided by the target CMSIS module.
+For readability, do not use the hard-coded addresses of your peripherals, but rather use the symbols that the target CMSIS module provides.

 Repeat the process multiple times until all ACLs have been added to the list.
 When no other ACL is needed any more, the system will run without hitting a uVisor fault.